All Episodes

 Oh, thank you.

-I actually was able to diagnose a serious problem that I had out of just the information that you contained in your book.
+I actually was able to diagnose a serious problem that I had out of just the information that you contained in your book, inform my doctor about it.

-I actually faxed you something about Kathy's longevity right after the program because I wanted to make sure that you realize the seriousness of the kind of student she has been and how incredible that she should get cancer.
+And Art, I actually faxed you something about Kathy's longevity right after the program because I wanted to make sure that you realized the seriousness of the kind of student she has been and how incredible that she should get cancer.

-After having fasted it was because I want to know, did people explore the possibility of a virally induced cancer in your case?
+And Kathy, the reason that I got through on the million-to-one shot that Art was talking about last night with his adventures with Fidgetman after having fatched it was because I want to know, did people explore the possibility of a virally induced cancer in your case?

 I certainly did a great deal of traveling.